SaschaLucius/interactive-scrum-guide/docs/Scrum_Guide_2020.md

 Scrum employs an iterative[Cadence], incremental[Increment] approach to optimize predictability and to control risk.
 Scrum engages groups of people[ScrumTeam] who collectively have all the skills and expertise to do the work and share or acquire such skills as needed[Learn].[SelfManagement]

-Scrum combines four formal events[ScrumEvents] for inspection[ScrumPillars,Inspection] and adaptation[ScrumPillars,Adaption], within a containing event[ScrumEvents], the Sprint[ScrumEvents,Sprint].
+Scrum combines four formal events[ScrumEvents] for inspection[ScrumPillars,Inspection] and adaptation[ScrumPillars,Adaptation], within a containing event[ScrumEvents], the Sprint[ScrumEvents,Sprint].
-These events[ScrumEvents] work because they[ScrumEvents] implement the empirical[Empiricism] Scrum pillars[ScrumPillars] of transparency[ScrumPillars,Transparency], inspection[ScrumPillars,Inspection], and adaptation[ScrumPillars,Adaption].
+These events[ScrumEvents] work because they[ScrumEvents] implement the empirical[Empiricism] Scrum pillars[ScrumPillars] of transparency[ScrumPillars,Transparency], inspection[ScrumPillars,Inspection], and adaptation[ScrumPillars,Adaptation].

 ## Transparency[ScrumPillars,Transparency]